ansel-z/CX4240-Cancer-Cell-Classfication-Project/index.md

 <br>
 <br>

-# Classifications
+# Classification
+The following figures reflect the training procceses done on the first 6 principal components.
 We applied 5 different classification models to the problem: Support Vector Machine (SVM), Random Forest (RF), K-Nearest Neighbor (KNN), Majority Voting (MV) and Stacking.
 The last two methods are enseble methods where we combined our SVM, RF and KNN models in hopes of further improving classification results.

 ### Support Vector Machine
 For our SVM kernel, we used a the radial basis function (RBF) because it performed better than a linear kernel.
 To optomomize the hyperparamaters C and gamma we employed grid search cross validation.